the-turing-way/the-turing-way/book/website/community-handbook/accessibility/event-organising.md

 2. **Be mindful of sensory needs**: We provide quiet spaces, and make attendants aware if there will be loud sounds, videos or lighting, etc. Anyone

-3. **Catering**: We request dietary information to all attendees and provide a wide range of foods including gluten- and allergen-free, as well as vegetarian/vegan, options.
+3. **Catering**: We request dietary information from all attendees and provide a wide range of foods including gluten- and allergen-free, as well as vegetarian/vegan, options.
 We make ingredient lists available.

 4. **Breaks**: At meals and breaks, we make sure that someone is available to help blind and low vision people to navigate food and beverage choices.